July 21, 2024

 I think that a spray bottle with a bleach/water mix should be right there with your sunscreen and bug spray!

-Take a Hot Bleach Bath
+Take a Hot Bleach Bath After Your Trip

 What if you love wade fishing?
 Well, you're not improving your chances of avoiding infection from vibrio vulnificus.
-I don't go wading very much these days, but if I do I'll take an extra measure.
+I don't go wading very much these days, but if I do I'll take an extra measure:

 After my fishing trip I take a bath in a hot tub with a little bit of bleach mixed in.
 Not a lot, just a couple capfuls.
 Don't go overboard with this.